skauddy755/Cognitive-Psychology/NOTES/The Prehistory of Cognitive Science.md

 - Miller pointed out, to return to a theme that has emerged several times already, ***natural language is the ultimate chunking tool***

 ## "The Role of Auditory Localization in Attention and Memory Span" (1954) and "Perception of Communication" (1958)
+---

-One of the first models of how sensory information is processed was developed by the British psychologist Donald Broadbent in his 1958 book Perception and Communication
+One of the first models of **how sensory information is processe**d was developed by the British psychologist *Donald Broadbent* in his 1958 book "*Perception and Communication*"

-***The cocktail party phenomenon** - We manage to focus only on what we want to listen*
+***The cocktail party phenomenon*** - *We manage to focus only on what we want to listen*

 **DICHOTIC LISTENING EXPERIMENTS**